scottystephens/treasuryx/docs/guides/DEPLOYMENT.md

 npm install -g vercel

 # Deploy (from project directory)
-cd /Users/scottstephens/treasuryx
+cd /Users/scottstephens/stratifi
 vercel

 # Follow the prompts:
 # - Set up and deploy?
 Yes
 # - Which scope?
 Your account
 # - Link to existing project?
 No
-# - What's your project's name? treasuryx
+# - What's your project's name? stratifi
 # - In which directory is your code located? ./
 # - Override settings?
 No
 ```

-Your app will be live at: `https://treasuryx.vercel.app` (or similar)
+Your app will be live at: `https://stratifi.vercel.app` (or similar)

 **Vercel Benefits:**
 - ✅ Zero configuration